 Framework Quality

 When the methods used to develop the frameworks were appraised they tended to score most highly on the “Clarity of Presentation” and “Scope and Purpose” domains (Medians scores (Inter Quartile Ranges (IQR)) 59.2% (52.8% - 68.1%) and 53.3% (43.1% - 62.5%) respectively).
 The frameworks scored least well on the “Rigour of Development” and “Stakeholder Involvement” domains (Median Scores (IQR) 38.9% (31.9% – 44.4%) and 38.9% (34.7% - 48.6%) respectively).
+The frameworks scored less well on the rigour of development domain because they were generally not developed using systematic methods to identify or select evidence.
+Stakeholder involvement scores tended to be lower because health professionals and patient and public representatives tended not to have been involved in the development of the frameworks.

 The National Institute for Health and Care Excellence (NICE) Evidence Standards Framework30 scored most highly with an average score across the quality domains of 60.8%.
 The TEAM method for the evaluation of information systems in biomedicine39 scored least well with an average score of 32.3% across the quality domains.